Tutorials-Snippets/formik-with-tests/README.md

+# Formik form with unit tests
-# React Formik and Unit Testing with react-testing-library
+## Formik form and Unit Testing with react-testing-library

 This is a formic-react form with unit tests.
 This is just a small practice project I created to learn formic and also, apply unit testing to a formic form following TDD (Test Driven Developmnet) principals.